owkin/FLamby/README.md

 ```
 ## Contributing

+### Extending FLamby

+FLamby is a living project and contributions by the FL community are welcome.

+If you would like to add another cross-silo dataset **with natural splits**,
+please fork the repository
+and do a Pull-Request following the guidelines described below.

+Similarly, you can propose pull requests introducing novel training algorithms
+or models.

+### Guidelines

 After installing the package in dev mode (``pip install -e .[all_extra]``)
 You should also initialize ``pre-commit`` by running:
 ```